prio-data/views_pipeline/documentation/pipeline_documentation.md

 ### GitHub Repository Strucuture
 The entire pipeline is contained in the repository "views-pipeline", which has a predefined structure stated in the readme.
 As such, this pipeline repository replaces "viewsforecasting" (pipeline 002) and "views-runs" (pipeline 001) (*TBC*).

+The structure is based on best practices commonly observed in the machine learning community.
+Resources and references that discuss similar project structures and best practices include Cookiecutter Data Science, Kaggle Kernels, and a variety of MLOps books.

 ```
 pipeline_root/